 The time that the evaluation team needs to spend on preparation largely depends on the quality of the documents that the AB forwards.
-The documents that are required for both initial evaluations and reevaluations are specified in form FM 001 item 20.
+The documents that are required for both initial evaluations and reevaluations are specified in form FM 001 item 21.
 Accurate translation of the documents into English or Arabic must be done if requested by the TL and /or TMs and agreed with the AB.
 The self-assessment document as per IAF/ILAC A3 and the checklist (see form FM 003) relating the accreditation standard(s) to the AB's procedures/documents must be detailed and accurate.
 These two documents will greatly assist the evaluation team in preparation.
-The AB shall send all documents listed in form FM 001, item 20 at least 90 days in advance of a visit to allow for preparation and for requesting additional information.
+If the self assessment document does not provide adequate information to the team, the team leader should ask the AB to revise the document with the necessary information The AB shall send all documents listed in form FM 001, item 21 at least 90 days in advance of a visit to allow for preparation and for requesting additional information.